-Figure 2: The accuracy of linking attack on GEUVADIS dataset. a) The scatter plot shows the ICI versus predictability for each deletion, denoted by a dot.
-The real data (blue dots) show a much higher predictability compared to randomized data (red dots) b) After anonymization of signal profiles, the predictability of real data is decreased substantially. c) The accuracy of linking with genotyping of a known panel.
-The number of variants used in the attack is shown in x-axis while accuracy is shown on y-axis.
-The variants are sorted with respect to decreasing predictability. d) The accuracy of linking when adversary performs joint discovery and genotyping of deletions to perform linking. e) The blue plot shows the accuracy of linking when indels of specific length are used in the attack.
-Green plot shows the distribution of indels lengths. f) For the genotyping only scenario, the plot shows the distribution of minimum number of variants that is required to identify each individual.
-X-axis shows the number of indels and y-axis shows the frequency of individuals that can be identified. g) For the scenario where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of minimum number of variants that is required to identify each individual.
+Figure 2: The accuracy of linking attack on GEUVADIS dataset. a) The scatter plot shows the ICI versus predictability for each deletion (dot).
+The real data (blue dots) show a much higher predictability compared to randomized data (red dots). b) After anonymization of signal profiles, the predictability of real data is decreased substantially. c) This plot demonstrates the accuracy of linking with genotyping of a known panel.
+The number of variants used in the attack is shown on the x-axis, while accuracy is shown on the y-axis.
+The variants are sorted with respect to decreasing predictability. d) This shows the linking accuracy when the adversary performs joint discovery and genotyping of deletions to achieve linking. e) The blue plot shows the accuracy of linking when indels of a specific length are used in the attack.
+The green plot shows the distribution of indel lengths. f) For the genotyping only scenario, the plot shows the distribution of the minimum number of variants required to identify each individual.
+The x-axis shows the number of indels and the y-axis shows the frequency of individuals that can be identified. g) For the scenario where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of the minimum number of variants required to identify each individual.

-Figure 3: The accuracy of linking attack on GTex dataset.
-The ICI leakage versus predictability for all the indels before (a) and after (b) signal profile anonymization. c) The linking attack accuracy with changing number of variants used in the attack.
-X-axis shows the number of variants used in the attack and y-axis shows the accuracy of linking. d) When the adversary uses the 200 variants in (c) and selects linking based on thresholding d1,2 (shown on x-axis), the plot shows on the y-axis the sensitivity (black) and positive predictive value (red) of linkings for real (solid) and random (dashed) datasets while d1,2 is changed.
+Figure 3: The accuracy of linking attack on GTEx dataset. a-b) The ICI leakage versus predictability for all the indels before (a) and after (b) signal profile anonymization. c) The linking attack accuracy with a changing number of variants used in the attack.
+The x-axis shows the number of variants used in the attack and the y-axis shows the accuracy of linking. d) When the adversary uses 200 variants in (c) and selects linking based on thresholding d1,2 (shown on x-axis), the plot shows on the y-axis the sensitivity (black) and positive predictive value (red) of linkings for real (solid) and random (dashed) datasets while d1,2 is changed.

-Figure 4: a) The scatter plot of ICI leakage versus predictability for Kasowski (a) and Kilpinen (b) datasets. c) The accuracy of linking attack on the two datasets for genotyping only scenario.
-X-axis shows the changing number of variants used in the attack and y-axis shows the linking accuracy. d) The accuracy of linking on the two datasets when the adversary performs the attack by joint discovery and genotyping of deletions. e) The accuracy of linking of NA12878 when adversary utilizes different combinations of histone modifications.
+Figure 4: a-b) Scatter plots show ICI leakage versus predictability for Kasowski (a) and Kilpinen (b) datasets. c) The accuracy of linking attack on the two datasets for a genotyping only scenario.
+The x-axis shows the changing number of variants used in the attack and the y-axis shows the linking accuracy. d) The accuracy of linking on the two datasets when the adversary performs the attack by joint discovery and genotyping of deletions. e) The accuracy of linking of NA12878 when adversary utilizes different combinations of histone modifications.
 The first column shows different combinations.
-Middle column indicates whether NA12878 is identifiable among 1000 Genomes samples, represented by green check for yes and red cross for no. The third column is a schematic representation of the signal profiles for each combination.
+The middle column indicates whether NA12878 is identifiable among 1,000 genomes samples, represented by green check for yes and red cross for no. The third column is a schematic representation of signal profiles for each combination.

 Figure 5: Representation of the linking attack that utilizes Hi-C interaction matrix data. a) Schematic representation of how genome-wide signal profile is computed from the interaction matrix.
 Each column i of the matrix is summed along the rows and the total value is recorded at the ith entry of the signal profile. b) Table shows whether NA12878 is vulnerable when different resolutions of the interaction matrix is used in linking.
-Green check indicates that NA12878 is vulnerable while red cross indicates not vulnerable.
+A green check indicates that NA12878 is vulnerable while a red cross indicates it is not vulnerable.